Single Cell - Viability and Analysis - Ampha Z32 Impedance Flow Cytometry

 - Monitoring the sterility of cytoplasmic male sterile (CMS) lines

 Control over pollen quality and pollination along the pollen supply chain is a key success factor to ensure high quality seed and yield.

 Excessive warm nights, droughts, rain, and pesticide applications negatively affect the pollen viability, quantity, and timing of pollen shed, leading to a reduced seed set and yield loss.
 Consequently, measuring and understanding pollen quality in hybrid seed production allows maximization of yield, improvement of the female to male ratio and forecasting of your yield.
 Further, the Ampha Z32 pollen analyzer optimizes the cross pollination process with the use of preserved pollen.
 Harvested pollen is analyzed by the Ampha Z32 to determine its quality.
 It is preserved, then prior to pollination, its quality can again be analyzed using the Ampha Z32 to identify the highest quality viable pollen to produce the highest yields.

 Fruit and Nut Production

 Effective pollination is indispensable to ensure high seed and fruit yield.
 Asynchronous flowering of pollinator trees in the orchard, rising temperatures and droughts, as well as the decline of natural insect pollinators severely affect this biological process and cause significant losses in tree nut and fruit production.

 Challenges in Pollen Analysis

 Traditional methods to determine pollen viability often rely on tedious sample preparation steps and labor intensive microscopy analysis.

-With the Ampha Z32, sample preparation is just a simple resuspension and filtration that takes less than a minute and works for all species (currently over 200 species tested).
+With the Ampha Z32, sample preparation is just a simple resuspension and filtration that takes only minutes and works for all species (currently over 200 species tested).